Goal inference with Rao-Blackwellized Particle Filters: Problem Formulation

 \section{Problem Formulation}

 \revise{We consider two principal entities, an adversary and an agent, whose positions evolve in $\RR^\wdim$, $\wdim\in\{2,3\}$, corresponding to planar ($n=2$) or spatial ($n=3$) motion.
-The agent’s intent is specified by a triple $\theta\com\triangleq(\goal,r\com,t\com)$, where $\goal\in\RR^n$ is the goal center, $r\com > 0$ is the goal radius, and $t\com>0$ is the desired arrival time; the corresponding goal set is the ball $\goal+r\com\unitball$, which the agent aims to reach by time $t\com$.
+The agent’s intent is specified by a triple $\theta\com\triangleq(\goal,r\com,t\com)$, where $\goal\in\RR^n$ is the goal center, $r\com > 0$ is the goal radius, and $t\com>0$ is the desired arrival time; the corresponding goal set is the ball\footnote{The symbol $\unitball$ henceforth denotes the Euclidean unit ball.} $\goal+r\com\unitball$, which the agent aims to reach by time $t\com$.
 The adversary’s objective is to infer the intent parameter $\theta\com$ by observing the agent’s trajectory.} The adversary is assumed to be a passive observer, focusing the analysis on the agent's control decisions aimed at obscuring $\theta\com$ from the adversary.
 The values of $\theta\com$ are confined to the domain

 where $R>0$, $0<\rmin\ll\rmax\ll R$, and $0<\tmin\ll\tmax$ are parameters of the problem, fixed in advance. \revise{Define mappings $x(\theta):\Theta\rightarrow\RR^n$, $r(\theta):\Theta\rightarrow\RR$ and $t(\theta):\Theta\rightarrow\RR$ such that, for each $\theta\in\Theta$, the quantities $x(\theta), r(\theta)$ and $t(\theta)$ denote the goal center, radius, and arrival time associated with intent $\theta$.
 The notation $\theta=(x(\theta),r(\theta),t(\theta))$ for $\theta\in\Theta$ will be used when there is no risk of ambiguity.}